Maryhill Central railway station: Location

 To the west of the station was a triangular set of junctions.
 Immediately to the west was Maryhill Central junction where the line to Kirklee diverged to the south and the Lanarkshire and Dunbartonshire Railway headed east to Bellshaugh Junction where the western side of the triangle (from Kirklee Junction at the southern point of the junctions) and the Lanarkshire and Dunbartonshire Railway met before the line to Dawsholm diverged to the north.

 There was another Maryhill station to the north.

 Closure

 It was closed to passengers on 2 November 1959 on the Glasgow Central Railway route and on 5 October 1964 on the Lanarkshire and Dunbartonshire Railway between Possil and Partick, with the lines in the area being closed on 5 October 1964.

 Current site usage

-The site of the station is now occupied by Maryhill Shopping Centre which was built in the early 1980s this was rebuilt in around 2010 to consist of a Large supermarket with 4 retail units and car parking below.
+The site of the station is now occupied by Maryhill Shopping Centre which was built in the early 1980s.
+This was rebuilt in around 2010 to consist of a supermarket, with 4 retail units and car parking below.

-However, a space was left in the basement of the shopping centre to allow the line to be re-opened in future; this was still considered an option in the mid-1990s with the building of a large bingo hall on the cutting east of site left a channel for the original line to be re-opened below ground.
+However, a space was left in the basement of the shopping centre to allow the line to be re-opened in the future; this was still considered an option in the mid-1990s, with the building of a large bingo hall on the cutting (east of the site) left a channel for the original line to be re-opened below ground.